smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

   org.apache.catalina.core.ContainerBase.[Catalina].[localhost].level = ALL
   ```

-* Restart Tomcat using the configure Tomcat application (tomcatw) or the services panel.
+* Restart Tomcat using the configure Tomcat application (tomcat8w) or the services panel.
   The *tomcat* output trace will appear in %CATALINA_HOME%/logs as:
-  *tomcat8-stdout.<date in format YYYY-MM-DD>*.
+  *tomcat8-stderr.<date in format YYYY-MM-DD>* and also possibly *tomcat8-stdout.<date in format YYYY-MM-DD>*.

 More controllable logging will be added during Autumn 2017 using log4j.